-This assessment only serves as a guide for you before having your pool safety inspection which is required by the local NSW government .
+This assessment only serves as a guide as of 2019 for you before having your pool safety inspection which is required by the local NSW government .

 If you have completed the checklist above, you can now book or schedule a pool safety inspection who can provide you with a compliance certificate or help you fix any non-compliance issues for your swimming pool.